theomantz/advent2020/README.md

 # advent2020
 advent of code 2020

-The advent of code challenge.
-Being quite new to Python, my goal is to complete these challenges while importing as few libraries as possible.
+My solutions for the daily problems given in the Advent of Code coding challenges.
+My goal was to solve each problem while using the built-in functions and methods of Python and importing very little or no libraries.

+I hope you enjoy following along as much as I did solving each problem!